By Indira Kasaeva

 Night Shift by Magic

-With the raising concerns over screen’s blue lights and quality of sleep, if we have an option to reduce the strain on our eyes – we take it.
+With the raising concerns over the screen’s blue lights and quality of sleep, if we have an option to reduce the strain on our eyes – we take it.
 Personally, half the time, I forget to switch to the Night Shift mode before it is too late and I’m already half asleep.
 Turns out it can be customized to be done automatically.

 Head over to: Settings > Display & Brightness > Night Shift > Scheduled, turn on the Scheduled feature, select your timings and voila!

 While most of my conscious life my phone is in my hand or within a 30 cm proximity, sometimes I do put it on silent and leave it a bit further (ie out of reach unless I can be bothered to get up!).
-My luck usually has it, that’s when I get three important calls and seven messages, which wouldn’t have missed had it not being on silent.
-The solution I uncovered is the flash light alert (for some reason I always thought it was an app) that’s a built-in feature in our iPhones.
+My luck usually has it, that’s when I get three important calls and seven messages, which wouldn’t have missed had it not been on silent.
+The solution I uncovered is the flashlight alert (for some reason I always thought it was an app) that’s a built-in feature in our iPhones.
 Your phone blinks at you with the camera flash for any notifications.